 Because that’s what I do best.

-And I’d so love it if you could please share this Alchemise Fear Workshop with your mother, aunty or sister, because… one of my favourite pastimes is dreaming up a world where more women and femme-identifying folks feel strong in their own skin.
+And I’d so love it if you could please share this Hello Wonder Woman Workshop with your mother, aunty, sister or friend, because… one of my favourite pastimes is dreaming up a world where more women and femme-identifying folks feel strong in their own skin.
 Thank you!

 Intrigued?
 Please subscribe to my newsletter + start tracking your cycle with the Empress Crow and Rabbit Cycles Calendar.